kza42/scripts/ctf-tools/README.md

 # Install script for various CTF tools
 ## Notes
-Install script for debian based systems, tested on Debian 10.
+Install script for debian based systems, tested on Debian 10 and 11.

-Installs tools not found in apt in `~/ctf-tools` and wordlists in `~/wordlists`.
+Installs tools not found in apt or pip in `~/ctf-tools` and wordlists in `~/wordlists`.

 ## Tools
 * General